flowstateeng/FlowState-Nodes/README.md

 </p><br/><br/>

 ## FlowState Unified Model Loader
 Simplify your model loading with the FlowState Unified Model Loader.
 Load your UNET and Checkpoint models in a single node.
 Including support for Flux NF4!
+(Flux .gguf support coming soon!)
+Includes global seed you can use for your entire workflow.
 No need to have three separate nodes for Stable Diffusion, Flux Dev/Schnell and Flux NF4.
 Do it all in a single node!
 <p align="center">
   <img width='850' src='https://github.com/flowstateeng/FlowState-Nodes/blob/main/imgs/FS-Unified-Model-Loader.png' alt='FS Unified Model Loader Image'/>
 </p><br/><br/>